lovespotify/lovespotify.github.io/playlistgeneration.md

 {% include spotifyPlaylist.html id="43MtvKaZl2aN4RgXbQyOHT" %}

+This playlist starts off promisingly.
+While none of the songs are popular like in the base playlist, the first two songs "It's Time to Let You Go" and "All That I See" seem to be similar to the general vibe of the songs in the base playlist.
+Again, however, there is a surprising number of foreign songs, as well as some very loud and fast songs like metal.
+Not exactly what we would have expected given the original base playlist.

 ### Boosted Tree Recommendation 2

 We use the same method for the boosted tree recommendation (excerpt shown here):